 You can resolve some problems with your product with a replacement part you can install yourself, called a "Customer Replaceable Unit" or "CRU."
 Some CRUs are designated as self-service CRUs and others are designated as optional-service CRUs.
 Installation of self-service CRUs is your responsibility.
-For optional-service CRUs, you can either install the CRU yourself or you can request that a Service Provider install the CRU according to the warranty service for your product.
+For optionalservice CRUs, you can either install the CRU yourself or you can request that a Service Provider install the CRU according to the warranty service for your product.
 If you intend on installing the CRU, Lenovo will ship the CRU to you.
 CRU information and replacement instructions are shipped with your product and are available from Lenovo at any time upon request.
 You can find a list of CRUs for your product in this Hardware Maintenance Manual.
-An electronic version of this manual is available for downloading at http://www.lenovo.com/UserManuals.
+An electronic version of this manual is available for downloading at https:// support.lenovo.com.
+Follow the on-screen instructions to find the manual for your product.
 You might be required to return the defective CRU.
-When return is required: (1) return instructions, a prepaid shipping label, and a container will be included with the replacement CRU; and (2) you might be charged for the replacement CRU.
+When return is required: (1) return instructions, a prepaid shipping label, and a container will be included with the replacement CRU; and (2) you might be charged for the replacement CRU if Lenovo does not receive the defective part within thirty (30) days of your receipt of the replacement CRU.
 See your Lenovo Limited Warranty documentation for full details.